 Becoming Better Plant Pushers Selling Plants and Gardening in the Internet Age

-This keynote-appropriate talk is part speaking/presenting/communication skills and part reminder about the importance of stepping up our game as garden communicators.
+This talk is part speaking/presenting/communication skills and part suggestions for other ways we can up our game as garden communicators.
 In order to keep a love of gardening alive, and to continue to make a living doing what we love to do, we are called upon to enlarge our thinking about how we present gardening information and who our audiences can and will be.
 Delivering plant and product information alone is no longer enough.
 Those in horticulture are challenged to find new ways to cultivate gardeners and plant purchases.
-I see openings and opportunities here for better promotion of gardens and gardening in the age of social networking, the Ted Talk, and Youtube.
 This presentation will give specific techniques for resonating with all types of audiences.
 “You must be social networking,” is old news, right?
 This talk gives suggestions for connecting with audiences on and off-line, and presents ideas for what to post when you are on social networks.